-The Rev. Daniel E. Hall, M.D., M.Div, M.H.Sc. is Associate Professor of Surgery at the University of Pittsburgh and Core Investigator at the VA Center for Health Equity Research and Promotion.
-Dr. Hall is general surgeon with training in both moral philosophy and theology interested in the ethics of surgery.
-His current research focuses on improving the decision-making and preoperative care of frail patients scheduled for elective surgery.
+Dr. Hall is a tenured Professor of Surgery at the University of Pittsburgh, Staff Surgeon at the VA Pittsburgh and Core Investigator at the VA Center for Health Equity Research and Promotion.
+He is an active general surgeon with training in health services research, quality improvement, moral philosophy and theology.
+In 2018, he was appointed Medical Director for High Risk Populations and Outcomes at the Wolff Center at UPMC where he manages a variety of quality improvement initiatives aimed at improving high-value, goal-concordant care.
+His diverse portfolio of work aims at developing reliable systems of healthcare delivery that are both technically excellent and directed toward the normative good of human flourishing, conceptualized as the well-functioning of the whole person as appropriate to each patient’s vocation.
+Clinical interests focus on both minimally invasive and robotic surgery, emergency general surgery, and surgical palliative care.
+Current research focuses on improving the decision-making and preoperative care of frail patients scheduled for elective surgery.
 Other research focuses on improving the quality and efficiency of IRB review throughout the VA healthcare system, and using qualitative and quantitative methods to describe how patients and surgeons negotiate the process of informed consent for clinical surgery.
-He is also interested in how surgical residency shapes the character of surgeons-in-training and how best to form the virtues of character necessary for good surgical practice.
+He is also interested in how surgical residency shapes the character of surgeons-in-training and how best to form the virtues necessary for good surgical practice.